camlspotter/ocaml/README.md

-the description of the mystical sacred animal with the same name, which was believed to appear only when the country was leaded by a wise and merciful ruler, and the emperor had some problem in his self-esteem just as we are.
+the description of the mystical sacred animal with the same name, which was believed to appear only when the country was leaded by a wise and merciful ruler, and the emperor had some problem in his self-esteem just as we have.

 The word "qílín" is still used for giraffe in Japan as キリン(Kirin) and Korea as 기린.